Coldmooon/Code-for-MPELU/README.md

 The main contributions are:

 - A new activation function, MPELU, which is a unified form of ReLU, PReLU and ELU.
-- A corresponding method of weight initialization for both ReLU-like and ELU-like networks.
-If used with ReLU neworks, it reduces to MSRA initialization.
+- A weight initialization method for both ReLU-like and ELU-like networks.
+If used with the ReLU nework, it reduces to Kaiming initialization.
 - A no-pre ResNet architecture that is more effective than the original Pre-/ResNet.

 #### Citation